drupal-graphql/graphql/doc/queries/routes.md

 ```

 In this schema we can see that we can query a node by its route, that takes a parameter called "path".
-We also (similar to the test schema that comes with the module) have a NodeInterface and a Article type that implmements that interface.
+We also (similar to the test schema that comes with the module) have a NodeInterface and a Article type that implements that interface.
 That means our "Article" will be available inside a fragment in the NodeInterface type.

 ## Adding resolvers